Belief Bias Identification: Abstract

 \section{Abstract}

 This paper proposes a unified theoretical model to identify and test a comprehensive set of probabilistic updating biases within a single framework.
-The model achieves separate identification by focusing on the updating of belief distributions, rather than classic point-belief measurements.
-Testing the model in a laboratory experiment reveals significant heterogeneity at the individual level: All tested biases are present, and each participant exhibits at least one identifiable bias.
-Notably, motivated-belief biases (optimism and pessimism) and sequence-related biases (gambler's fallacy and hot hand fallacy) are identified as key drivers of biased inference.
-Moreover, at the population level, base rate neglect emerges as a persistent influence.
-This study contributes to the belief-updating literature by providing a methodological toolkit for researchers examining links between different conflicting biases, or exploring connections between updating biases and other behavioral phenomena.
+The model achieves separate identification by focusing on the updating of belief distributions, rather than point beliefs alone.
+Estimating the model in a laboratory experiment reveals significant individual heterogeneity: all tested biases are present and exhibit systematic co-occurrence patterns across individuals, with motivated-belief biases (optimism and pessimism) and sequence-related biases (gambler's and hot-hand fallacy) emerging as key drivers of biased inference.
+At the population level most biases average out, but base-rate neglect remains a persistent influence.
+This study contributes to the belief-updating literature by providing a methodological toolkit for researchers examining links between conflicting biases and connections between updating biases and other behavioral phenomena.

 \textsc{Keywords: Belief Updating, Belief Biases, Probabilistic Reasoning}